tinkerhub/maker-station/Web Dev/Backend/Frameworks/Python based/Django.md

 Before learning django, there are a few prerequisites that you should have a basic understanding of:

-  - **Python** : You need to have a good grasp of python which include, datatypes, variables, functions, lists, control structures, classes and objects.
+  - **Python** : You need to have a good grasp of python which include, data types, variables, functions, lists, control structures, classes and objects.

   - **HTML, CSS and JS** : To build a web application with django, you need to have basic understanding of HTML, CSS and Javascript.

 ## 📲 Installation and Setup

 You need to install a code editor, browser and a python interpreter to follow along this path.
-You can choose editor and browser of your choce, the prefered ones are listed below
+You can choose editor and browser of your choice, the preferred ones are listed below

  - **VS Code**